R-Spin: Efficient Speaker and Noise-invariant Representation Learning with Acoustic Pieces: Ethics Statement

 \section{Ethics Statement}

 Our models inherit the biases of SSL models (HuBERT and WavLM) pre-trained on the LibriSpeech corpus.
 This corpus contains read English audio recordings derived from audiobooks.
-Accents and topic domains that are not covered by this corpus may degrade the performance of the models in this paper.
-Thus, directly applying our models to real-world problems might lead to high speech recognition error rates.
-These errors can accumulate and propagate to downstream applications like natural language processing systems.
-For instance, the system might misunderstand voice commands, potentially posing risks to users.
+Limitations arise when confronted with accents and topic domains outside the corpus scope, potentially diminishing the effectiveness of the proposed methods.
+Thus, the direct application of our models to real-world scenarios may result in increased speech recognition error rates.
+These errors, if unaddressed, can propagate through downstream applications like natural language processing systems, leading to potential risks for users, such as the misinterpretation of voice commands.